seangravener/game-button-masher/README.md

 ## Troubleshooting

 ### Cannot connect to server
-- Make sure the server is running (`npm start` in server directory)
+- Make sure the server is running (`cd src/server && npm start` in server directory)
 - Check that you're using the correct URL
 - Verify firewall isn't blocking port 3000